DivyaBansal/DivyaBansal/README.md

 **Soft**
 1. Sincere and responsible
 2. Solution-oriented mindset
-3. Good communication - positive client interaction in prior work experience (good comprehension of client requirements and delivery of solutions)
+3. Good communication: positive client interaction in prior work experience (good comprehension of client requirements and delivery of solutions)
-4. Motivated and enjoy learning new tools and technologies - like to follow and learn about the latest technology trends
+4. Enjoy learning new tools and technologies: like to follow and learn about the latest technology trends
 5. Committed to improving my German language skills to be able to seamlessly communicate at work in Germany

 After delaying it for many years, from now on I pledge to revise and showcase my abilities through this profile and also contribute to some open source projects.
-I will keep spamming the internet until an employer finds me worthy of an interesting full-time position :stuck_out_tongue_winking_eye:
+> I will keep spamming the internet until an employer finds me worthy of an interesting full-time position

 📫 divyabansal266@gmail.com